awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 **Note**
 Support for Microsoft SQL Server version 2019 as a source is available\.

 The source SQL Server database can be installed on any computer in your network\.
 A SQL Server account with appropriate access privileges to the source database for the type of task you chose is required for use with AWS DMS\.
-This account must have the `view definition` permission\.
+This account must have the `view definition` and `view server state` permissions\.
 You add this permission using the following command:

 ```
 grant view definition to [user]
+grant view server state to [user]
 ```

 AWS DMS supports migrating data from named instances of SQL Server\.
 You can use the following notation in the server name when you create the source endpoint\.